 Effects of engine overcooling

-2. Internal parts like piston rings will wear out easily as there won't be sufficient heat that causes expansion that creates sufficient clearance between the piston ring and the cylinder wall.
+2. Internal parts like piston rings will wear out easily as there won't be sufficient heat that causes expansion which allows sufficient clearance between the piston ring and the cylinder wall.

-3. Engine oil becomes contaminated as the heat of the engine is not adequate to burnt off moisture and fuel in the oil.
+3. Engine oil becomes contaminated as the heat of the engine is not adequate to burn off moisture and fuel in the oil.

 4. The overall efficiency of the engine is reduced as engines are most efficient at their operating temperatures.

 5. The engine oil does not thin out to the viscosity that it should be at operating temperature.
 This also increases fuel consumption as the engine works harder to overcome the weight of the oil.
 The oil might also not thin out enough to lubricate tight spaces in the engine.